 Always provide many hiding places and place bunches of real or artifial plants in the enclosure.
 Baby tortoises feel stressed if they are too exposed and have nowhere to hide.

 Little babies, up to 50-100 g (1.8-3.5 oz) or so, do well in smaller enclosures because it's easier to keep the temperature and humidity up in them.
-A 4 ft x 2 ft (48" x 24") or a 6 ft x 2 ft (72" x 24" ) size tub or vivarium works well for a newly hatched group of star babies.
+A 4 ft x 2 ft (48" x 24") or a 6 ft x 2 ft (72" x 24" ) size tub or vivarium works well for a small group of freshly hatched star tortoise babies.

 For more detailed info, see the housing and diet pages.